 AHPA 5407 Pathology (4:4:0) This lecture series integrates normal human physiology with the pathological basis of disease.
 It illustrates abnormal cellular physiologic function in disease conditions, introduces major concepts of cellular pathophysiology and demonstrates abnormal physiologic function in disease conditions.
 The principles of cellular pathophysiology are applied to organ system pathology and the study of representative and important diseases.
 The lectures examine the function of major organ systems in addressing the pathological basis for disease.
+This series discusses the molecular and genetic basis for selected diseases.

 AHPA 5501 Human Anatomy (5:4:2) This lecture / laboratory series encompasses a regional study of the gross morphological features of the human body emphasizing functional anatomy.
 A portion of the laboratory experience involves computer-assisted learning.
 Students participate in human cadaver prosection laboratory sessions held at TTUHSC in Lubbock on 4 days during the semester.
-The lecture portion is a combination of distance-learning and onsite activity taught in part by interactive teleconferencing from the TTUHSC campus in Lubbock and partly at the PA program main facility in Midland.